maticzav/graphql-shield/README.md

 ### `Global Fallback Error`

 GraphQL Shield allows you to set a globally defined fallback error that is used instead of `Not Authorised!` default response.
-This might be particularly useful for localisation.
+This might be particularly useful for localization.
 You can use `string` or even custom `Error` to define it.

 ```ts
 const permissions = shield(